-To help, hundreds of thousands of developers and DBAs use Redgate’s Database DevOps solution to automate the build, test and deployment of their database changes.
-By implementing reliable, scalable and repeatable processes the risk of introducing defects into production is significantly reduced.
+By implementing reliable, scalable and repeatable processes for build, test and deployment of database changes, the risk of introducing defects into production is significantly reduced.
 But what if the change behaves differently to expected in the production environment?

 Here’s the top of SQL Monitor’s Server Overview screen – the sort of screen you might be looking at after learning that a server’s running slowly.
 SQL Monitor raised a High CPU alert at 8:31, and it’s pretty clear that something went dramatically wrong shortly beforehand, but what?

 At this point, the challenge is to narrow down the root cause as quickly as possible.
 As the DBA, this kind of investigation turns you into a detective, where every minute taken to find the problem has a real cost to the organisation’s productivity, as well as to your reputation.

 While bad deployments can eventually be tracked down by following other avenues, SQL Monitor now makes the cause of the problem instantly obvious by surfacing deployment information generated by Redgate’s deployment tools (SQL Change Automation and SQL Compare) in context within SQL Monitor.

 You now see the release marked on the timeline immediately below the performance data, and upon hovering, we see which database was deployed to, as well as by what tool.
 This saves valuable time by instantly revealing the smoking gun, with no further exploration needed.